 Dog & Cat Laser Therapy In Orlando

-- Salazar Veterinary Hospital offers the latest technology for laser therapy.
+- Salazar Veterinary Hospital uses the latest technology for veterinary laser therapy

 What Is Veterinary Laser Therapy?

 At its simplest, laser therapy is the application of light to living organisms to improve health.
 However, great detail exists behind this simple idea.
-The wavelength and power of the laser, the location and duration of exposure, the number of treatments, and many other variables are crucial to the effects achieved.
+The wavelength and power of the laser, the location and duration of exposure, the number of treatments, and many other variables are crucial to achieve the desired effects.
+The laser kicks cells into high gear, stimulating regrowth and repair of damaged tissue, in addition to churning out molecules that facilitate blood circulation and transport of nutrients, which aids in decreasing inflammatory responses.
+The promise of results from Companion Animal Health Laser Therapy sessions is backed by extensive research.
+Want to learn more about it?
+Check out their website at Companion Animal Health where you will find links to published case studies, in-depth scientific research, and more!

 - Chronic Arthritis